 Everything I've mentioned plus game parts and even paper clips come packaged in a sturdy box.
 High quality printing, artwork, and materials are used for every component.
 You can purchase extra student workbooks and primers for additional students.

 This review is of the Combo Kit that covers both kindergarten and first grade.
 Separate kits are available for both levels, but the cost is substantially higher.
 Unlike some other programs, the first grade program continues from where it left off in kindergarten rather than reviewing beginning phonics.
 So you really need both levels to get the complete program.
 That makes the Combo Kit the appropriate choice for just about every situation.
+You can also click here if you want to check out the app rather than the physical program.

 The museum theme, choice of history topics in the primers, integration of the fine arts, and overall approach are particularly supportive of classical education, making this a good choice for those intending to implement a classical Christian (Protestant) approach to educate their children.
 However, even those choosing other approaches should find Phonics Museum a rich alternative to many other phonics programs.